Daniel S. Drew

 I am always interested in talking to students who are looking for research opportunities.
 Feel free to reach out to me directly with some background and a CV!

 I'm a huge sci-fi (and everything else) reader.
 Here's a link to my GoodReads page.
 For other fun I like to do things outside, cook, and play videogames.
 I wish there was a GoodReads for videogames to share, but it would probably be embarrassing.
 I've also done a fair amount of both solo and group world traveling and look forward to a lifetime of more.
+Now I'm learning to surf, and learning every day how to be a parent to my toddler.

 I received my B.S. in Materials Science and Engineering from Virginia Tech in 2013.
 My research while there included work on electromagnetic railguns (with Prof. Hardus Odendaal) and polymer-metal nanoparticle compounds for energy efficient mechanical switching (with Profs.
 Vladimir Bulovic and Jeff Lang, during a summer at MIT).
 I began the MS/PhD program at UC Berkeley in Fall 2013 with a MEMS concentration.
 I was also awarded an NSF Graduate Research Fellowship in 2013.